Neutrino quantum kinetics in a core-collapse supernova: Benchmark core-collapse supernova model

 We focus on few selected post-bounce times ($t_{\rm pb} = 0.05$, $0.12$, $0.25$, $0.5$, $0.75$, and $1$~s) and rely on static hydrodynamic backgrounds and thermodynamical quantities for each time snapshot to compute the classical steady-state neutrino configuration.
 Figure~\ref{Fig0a} shows the radial evolution of the main supernova properties entering the collision term in Eqs~\ref{eom1} and \ref{eom2}.

 Since the neutrino angular distributions are not provided as an output of our benchmark hydrodynamic simulation, we compute them following the same procedure illustrated in Sec.~III of Ref.~\cite{Shalgar:2023aca}, i.e.~we set $r_{\rm min}$ and $r_{\max}$ as indicated in Table~\ref{table:rminrmax} for each snapshot and solve Eqs.~\ref{eom1} and \ref{eom2} for $H=\bar{H}=0$.
 In contrast to Ref.~\cite{Shalgar:2023aca}, we compute the angular distributions of (anti)neutrinos solving Eqs.~\ref{eom1} and \ref{eom2} for multiple energy modes (see Sec.~\ref{sec:num}).
+Appendix~\ref{comparison} provides a comparison between the neutrino number densities computed through this approach and the ones obtained from the supernova hydrodynamic simulation.

-The left panels of Figs.~\ref{Fig1a} and \ref{Fig1b} display the contour plot of the energy-integrated $\rho_{ee}-\bar{\rho}_{ee}$ in the plane spanned by $\cos\theta$ and $r$ in the absence of flavor conversion (i.e., the classical steady state configuration).
+The left panels of Figs.~\ref{Fig1a} and \ref{Fig1b} display the heatmaps of the energy-integrated $\rho_{ee}-\bar{\rho}_{ee}$ in the plane spanned by $\cos\theta$ and $r$ in the absence of flavor conversion (i.e., the classical steady state configuration).
 One can see that, at small radii (before neutrino decoupling), the angular distributions of neutrinos and antineutrinos are isotropic with an overall excess of $\nu_e$.
 At larger radii, (anti)neutrinos start to decouple from matter entering the free streaming regime.
 As expected, because of the overall decrease of baryon density, neutrinos decouple at smaller radii as the post-bounce time increases.
 As (anti)neutrinos approach the free-streaming regime, an ELN crossing forms for $t_{\rm pb} \gtrsim 0.5$~s (visible from the white contour separating the red from the blue regions in the left panels of Fig.~\ref{Fig1b}).
-The presence of an ELN crossing is a necessary condition for flavor instability and becomes a sufficient condition, if periodic boundary conditions are assumed~\cite{Izaguirre:2016gsx, Morinaga:2018aug}.
+The presence of an ELN crossing is a necessary condition for flavor instability and becomes a sufficient condition, if periodic boundary conditions are assumed~\cite{Izaguirre:2016gsx, Morinaga:2018aug,Fiorillo:2024bzm}.

 Figure~\ref{Fig0b} shows the energy-integrated ELN angular distributions, extracted at $r_{\rm max}$, as functions of $\cos\theta$ for our selection of post-bounce time snapshots.
 We can see that ELN crossings appear for $t_{\rm pb} \gtrsim 0.5$~s and are not present at early times.
 However, there is no monotonic trend as a function of radius for what concerns the ELN appearance at different $t_{\rm pb}$.
 It is worth noticing that Ref.~\cite{Shalgar:2023aca} found ELN crossings for all considered post-bounce time snapshots because it considered a single-energy solution of Eqs.~\ref{eom1} and \ref{eom2} for the sake of simplicity.
 We use this set of classical steady state configurations to investigate the differences in the flavor conversion outcome, as illustrated in the next section.